hal9ai/hal9/README.md

 ## Getting started

-Quickest place to test things out is this hosted demo: [hal9.com/new](https://hal9.com/new).
+The quickest place to test things out is this hosted demo: [hal9.com/new](https://hal9.com/new).

-### MacOS/Linux
+Currently, to install the package locally you need a working Rust toolchain, we recommend grabbing one using [rustup.rs](https://rustup.rs) if you don't have one already.

-Currently, to install the package you need a working Rust toolchain, we recommend grabbing one using [rustup.rs](https://rustup.rs) if you don't have one yet.
+### R

-Then, you can run
+The development version of the package can be installed via

 ```r
 remotes::install_github("hal9ai/hal9", subdir = "r")